 The definitions of a medicinal product for human use and of a medical device are identical to those arising from EU legislation.
-The distinction between them is made based on the intended use and the mechanism through which this is achieved.
+The distinction between them is, in essence, made based on the intended use and the mechanism through which this is achieved.
 As under the Directive, in case of doubt, the classification as a medicinal product prevails.

 Other regulated products, such as food supplements or cosmetics, also closely follow EU legislation, particularly regarding their classification.

 Directive 2010/63/EU7 on the protection of animals used for scientific purposes was transposed into Portuguese law by Decree-Law No. 113/2013,8 establishing several requirements applicable to the use of animals for scientific or educational purposes, namely in what concerns the accommodation, care and use of animals in procedures; the origin, breeding, marking and killing of animals; licensing of breeders, suppliers and users; and the procedures for evaluation and authorisation of scientific or educational projects.

 In addition, and similarly to what happens at EU level, the testing of finished cosmetic products and cosmetic ingredients on animals is prohibited, with the same applying to the marketing thereof if animal testing was conducted for cosmetic purposes.